-- Book scrutinies showing clear progression in application of skills and knowledge, cross curricular links being made, correct use of vocabulary and appropriate differentiation. - Lesson visits demonstrating children's enthusiasm about and engagement with their learning. - Feedback from other subject leaders and specialists within the Multi-Academy Trust. - Pupil Voice evidence children's enthusiasm for the subject, aspirations for English based career choices and children's abilities in recalling and applying their English knowledge to a range of contexts. - Parent voice evidence an understanding of the English learning their child/ren is/are exposed to as well as the vocabulary they have been introduced to. - Learning environment demonstrating the Talk 4 Writing 3 stages of Imitate, Innovate and Independent Application, subject specific vocabulary and key concepts learned, as well as a celebration of the learning journey (where appropriate). - Assessment data demonstrates the systematic acquisition of reading and writing skills and knowledge assessed through practical application and recall.
+- Book scrutinies showing clear progression in application of skills and knowledge, cross curricular links being made, correct use of vocabulary and appropriate differentiation. - Lesson visits demonstrating children's enthusiasm about and engagement with their learning. - Pupil Voice evidence children's enthusiasm for the subject, aspirations for English based career choices and children's abilities in recalling and applying their English knowledge to a range of contexts. - Parent voice evidence an understanding of the English learning their child/ren is/are exposed to as well as the vocabulary they have been introduced to. - Learning environment demonstrating the Talk 4 Writing 3 stages of Imitate, Innovate and Independent Application, subject specific vocabulary and key

+- concepts learned, as well as a celebration of the learning journey (where appropriate). - Assessment data demonstrates the systematic acquisition of reading and writing skills and knowledge assessed through practical application and recall.